You are currently viewing About Your Organic Farm Food: Market Box CSA – July 1, 2024

 Have you used your collard greens to make “lettuce” wraps yet?
 They hold together better so they are a great substitute.
 Use them to make kale chips, hide them in kale brownies or add them to soups.
 You can even make green cubes to add them to soups and stews later.
 Try this slaw recipe with Collards, Cabbage and Basil with your holiday burgers.

 Cucumbers, pickling – store in a loosely sealed plastic bag in the fridge.
 This is your opportunity to make a Refrigerator pickle (also called a Quick Pickle) or a Fermented Pickle.
 Both are easy, though fermented pickles have more probiotic advantages.
-This blog post will help as well: Ten Strategies For Dealing With An Abundance Of Cucumbers.
 You may still use pickling cucumbers as snacks or in salads.
 They just work better for pickling than an English or slicing cucumber.

 Cucumbers, slicing – store in a loosely sealed plastic bag in the fridge.
 Try this refreshing Japanese Cucumber Salad